KisoreSenthilkumar/VideoGameReviewer/README.md

    👫 *Elaboration:* Social interaction in cooperative or multiplayer games significantly enhances user satisfaction.
 Players enjoy sharing achievements and competing with friends, which drives higher ratings compared to solo experiences.

 ---

-Based on the references and images shared, here’s the **decorative folder structure** for your project, inspired by the provided layouts:

----
 ### 📂 Folder Structure

 ```plaintext